Desert Tech WLVRN

-The Desert Tech WLVRN, pronounced as "Wolverine", is a multi-caliber bullpup semi-automatic rifle and the successor of the MDRx.
+The Desert Tech WLVRN, pronounced as "Wolverine", is a multi-caliber bullpup rifle and the successor of the MDR and MDRx.

 The WLVRN was first showcased at the 2024 Shot Show convention in Las Vegas.
 The WLVRN aimed to improve various aspects of the MDRx platform that were determined to be limitations of the platform that were acknowledged to the public for the first time by Desert Tech several weeks before the announcement of the WLVRN at shot show.